kokeitor/Custom-Multi-Agent-Recruiter/README.md

 It also offers visual graph feedback where you can follow the logic and path the agents take to provide an accurate response.

-This is meant to be a scalable and continuously improving project web app, so stay tuned.
+This is meant to be a scalable and continuously improving web app project, so stay tuned.
 If you have a good idea, we can collaborate!